Mt Panorama - Wahluu

 Send us the Friends of McPhillamy Park your favourite photos of Mt Panorama/Wahluu

-THE FRIENDS OF McPHILLAMY PARK WELCOME THE PROTECTION OF ABORIGINAL HERITAGE SITE ON MT PANORAMA/WAHLUU
+THE FRIENDS OF McPHILLAMY PARK WELCOME THE SECTION 10 PROTECTION OF THE ABORIGINAL HERITAGE SITE ON MT PANORAMA/WAHLUU

 From media release by the Minister for the Environment Sussan Ley